ElDiVer/WhoisLibrary/README.md

 * .org
 * .it

-This library is easy to use, and easy to extend, if you want to add a support for a new tld, you just need to extend the WhoisAbstract class, and override the following methods:
+This library is easy to use, and easy to extend, if you want to add a support for a new tld, you just have to extend the WhoisAbstract class, and override the following methods:
 * public WhoisEntry parseResponse(BufferedReader queryResult);
 * public String getWhoisURL();
-*

 Documentation
 -------------
 The documentation is available here: http://inuyasha82.github.io/WhoisLibrary/doc/index.html

-Copyright and License
+Copyright and Licence
 ---------------------
 Author Ivan Gualandri